PawseySC/containers-openfoam-workshop/_episodes/02_executingFullWorkflow.md

 >    zeus-1:*-v1912> sbatch --reservation=$myReservation D.runFoam.sh
 >    ~~~
 >    {: .bash}
+>    - If a reservation is not available, do not use the option.
+(Or you can use the debugq: `--partition=debugq` instead.)
 >
 >    ~~~
 >    Submitted batch job 4632685 on cluster zeus